arnauKL/sideutils/README.md

 - I was initially inspired by busybox and [this video](https://www.youtube.com/watch?v=HfRlzYihRr0<F21>) by xyve.

-- I don't like having to decypher variable names when reading code.
-  I try to keep mine very descriptive.
-Editors have autocomplete for a reason.
+- I don't like having to decypher variable names.
+I try to keep mine descriptive.
+We have autocomplete.

 - I'll skip over some like mkdir since it's just a wrapper for the syscall and it'll be 20 lines.
 Some are still WIP (like `grep` and the shell).

-> Built on raw procrastination